Pediatric cervical spine surgery

 Your child will be put under general anesthesia before and during any pediatric spine procedure.
 Parents can sometimes be present for the initiation of anesthesia with the OK of the anesthesiologist.

-If your child has instability that could be harmful prior to surgery, he or she will be placed in a device that keeps the spine stable, such as a cervical collar or halo ring.
+If prior to surgery your child has instability that could be harmful, he or she will be placed in a device that keeps the spine stable, such as a cervical collar or halo ring.
 Cervical collars and other braces generally don't require anesthesia or an operating room for placement, but halo rings do.

 During the procedure

 The most appropriate surgical approach depends on the location of the bone injury or abnormality.
 The surgeon may recommend approaching the spinal cord or brainstem: